-If the response does not contain the :PTF tag or :MOD tag, then there is no service to the build list (you will see exc00000 base-filetype).
-In this case you will use exec in the next step as the file type.
+If the response does not contain the :PTF tag or :MOD tag, there is no service to the build list (you will see exc00000 base-filetype).
+In this case use exec in the next step as the file type.

-If the response contains the :PTF tag or :MOD tag then there is a local modification or IBM service against the build list.
+If the response contains the :PTF tag or :MOD tag, there is a local modification or IBM service against the build list.
 VMSES/E takes a local modification as the highest level of a part followed by the PTF level as the next highest.
-If there was a local modification then the file type to use in the next command will be exc modid (where modid is the Lmmmm part of LCLmmmm in the VMFSIM output).
-If there was no local modification then the file type to use in the next command will be exc-ptfnumber (where -ptfnumber is filled in with the real PTF number).
+If there was a local modification, the file type to use in the next command id excmodid (where modid is the Lmmm part of LCLmmmm in the VMFSIM output).
+If there was no local modification, the file type to use in the next command id exc-ptfnumber (where -ptfnumber is filled in with the real PTF number).

-11 Copy the highest level of the build list to the 2C2 (E-disk) local disk.
+9 Copy the highest level of the build list to the 2C2 (E-disk) local disk.

-copyfile blist ft fm = exclnnnn 2c2-fm
+copyfile blist ft fm = exclnnn 2c2-fm

-Where ft is the file type from the previous step.
+ft is the file type from the previous step.

-Where nnnn is a free local modification number, eg. 0002.
+nnnn is a free local modification number, for example 0002.